Level 1 vs Level 2 EV Charging: Key Differences, Costs & Which One to Choose

 • Installation: Professional setup recommended

 This level is ideal for most EV owners who want to charge their car fully overnight or quickly top up before heading out again.
-Many home units come with smart features such as Wi-Fi control, energy monitoring, and even solar integration.
+Many home units now come with smart features such as Wi-Fi control, energy monitoring, and even solar integration.

 🔋 Key Differences: Level 1 vs Level 2